subratpalhar92/mastering_java/java-ds-algo/1A-Index.md

 - 5*4*3*2*1
 - The factorial of 0 is defined to be 1.
 - if(n==0) return 1;
-- arious other numerological entities lend themselves to calculation using recursion in a similar way, such as finding the greatest common denominator of two numbers (which is used to reduce a fraction to lowest terms), raising a number to a power, and so on.
+- various other numerological entities lend themselves to calculation using recursion in a similar way, such as finding the greatest common denominator of two numbers (which is used to reduce a fraction to lowest terms), raising a number to a power, and so on.
 - Again, while these calculations are interesting for demonstrating recursion, they probably wouldn't be used in practice because a loop-based approach is more efficient.
 ### Anagrams
 - A permutation is an arrangement of things in a definite order